kernelcurry/kernelcurry-site/_posts/2015-09-12-nintendo-powerfest-1994-reunion-tournament.md

 title: "Nintendo PowerFest (1994) Reunion Tournament"
 date: 2015-09-12
 image: /img/blog/2015-09-12-nintendo-powerfest-1994-reunion-tournament/main.jpg
-description: "This last weekend, I flew to Arizona to attend the Game On Retro Expo.
-I was in the finals of the Nintendo PowerFest 1994 Reunion Tournament."
+description: "A few weekend ago, I flew to Arizona to attend the Game On Retro Expo.
+I was in the Nintendo PowerFest 1994 Reunion Tournament finals..."
 ---

-This last weekend, I flew into Arizona to attend the <a href="http://azgameonexpo.com/?utm_source=kernelcurry.com&utm_medium=referral&utm_campaign=nintendo-powerfest-1994-reunion-tournament" target="_blank">Game On Retro Expo</a> with some old friends.
+A few weekends ago, I flew into Arizona to attend the <a href="http://azgameonexpo.com/?utm_source=kernelcurry.com&utm_medium=referral&utm_campaign=nintendo-powerfest-1994-reunion-tournament" target="_blank">Game On Retro Expo</a> with some old friends.
 Among this group was Dorion Whitlock (1994 Nintendo PowerFest finalist and old roommate) and Mike Iarossi (1994 Nintendo PowerFest first place winner).
 To say the least, I forgot how much fun it is playing video games with your friends.

 The main draw for the Game On Retro Expo was the 1994 PowerFest Reunion Tournament.
 Everyone at the expo was able to play a reproduction of the 1994 champion cartridge in hopes of qualifying for the Reunion tournament on Sunday.
 This cartridge was time capped at about six minutes and consisted of the lost level in Mario, five laps in Mario Kart, and Ken Griffey Jr. Home Run Derby.
 The top ten scoring players of the weekend qualified and the winner of the tournament played Mike Iarossi, the 1994 champion, on the real 1994 cartridge.